-9. How do the traditions in their area affect their natural body language when communicating with others?
+9. How do the traditions in their area effect their natural body language when communicating with others?

-10. Besides how the current culture, how does their personal history affect their use of body language?
+10. Besides how the current culture, how does their personal history effect their use of body language?

 Outside of their overall culture, everyone has a personal history.
 This is their story.
 It could range from anything to their personal experiences with strangers to how their parents treated body posture when they were a kid.
 As mentioned before, if they were told time and time again to straighten their back, it could become a daily habit.